 "They were emotionally abusive.
 Sexually threatening.
 Instead of running to Jimmy or Terry for protection, I took a stand.
 I backed them down," she told Rolling Stone in 1993.
 "That's how songs like 'Nasty' and 'What Have You Done for Me Lately' were born, out of a sense of self-defense."

-Released on January 13, 1986, "What Have You Done for Me Lately" would debut at #95, quickly climbing the Hot 100 until it peaked at #4 on May 17, 1986.
+Released on January 13, 1986, "What Have You Done for Me Lately" would debut at #95, quickly climbing the Hot 100 until it peaked at #4 over the week of May 17, 1986.
 The song would effectively relaunch Jackson's music career, helping propel the Control album to #1, and making the singer one of the biggest and most influential acts in pop.
 The song's iconic music video was choreographed by Paula Abdul, who appears in the clip.